-An award-winning robotic platform that makes it easy for teachers to:
+An award-winning robotic platform that makes it easy to:

 - Increase engagement anywhere

 No hidden fees for content or curricula